Tripping over logs: A story of Unity - Part 2

 Recap + Intro

-In part 1 we looked at the problem with just adding logging code and how it quickly gets messy and we looked at how the more loosely coupled the code is, the easier it is to effect changes painlessly.
-Now we are going to take that “nicer” code (compared to the first version) and put Unity in the mix.
-Note you can get Unity with the Enterprise Library from p&p group.
+In part 1, we looked at the problem with simply adding logging code and how it quickly becomes messy.
+We also explored how the more loosely coupled the code is, the easier it is to effect changes painlessly.
+Now, we’ll take that “nicer” code (compared to the first version) and integrate Unity into the mix.
+Note: You can get Unity with the Enterprise Library from the p&p group.

-what I am going to do is look at a practical approach to using Unity, I will not be going into DI or IoC those topics as people smarter than me have done a much better job.
-If you want the theory look somewhere else, if you want to get running with Unity this is for you.
+What I’m going to do is walk through a practical approach to using Unity.
+I won’t delve into DI or IoC, as people smarter than me have covered those topics far better.
+If you want theory, look elsewhere—if you want to get running with Unity, this is for you.

-This is a multi-part series as such here is the series guide in case you are looking for the rest of the series:
+This is a multi-part series, so here’s the series guide in case you’re looking for the rest:

 Applying Unity

-The first step to using Unity is setting it up it, to do that you need to add three references to your solution (highlighted below):
+The first step to using Unity is setting it up.
+To do this, you need to add three references to your solution (highlighted below):

-Unity has two configuration options, one in code and one in an external configuration file (normally your app/web.config).
-They both have a use but for this series I will use the configuration file which means you also need to add a reference to:
+Unity has two configuration options: one in code and one in an external configuration file (typically your app/web.config).
+Both serve their purpose, but for this series, I’ll use the configuration file—which means you’ll also need to add a reference to:

-I tend to find that the config file route is what I use in production while the code one is what I use in unit tests (normally to override config file settings).
+I generally prefer the config file approach in production while using the in-code configuration for unit tests (often to override config settings).

 using System.Configuration;